VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 _time:5m panic | stream_context after 10
 ```

-The following query returns up to 5 additional logs in front of eevery log message with the `stacktrace` [word](#word) across all the logs for the last 5 minutes:
+The following query returns up to 5 additional logs in front of every log message with the `stacktrace` [word](#word) across all the logs for the last 5 minutes:

 ```logsql
 _time:5m stacktrace | stream_context before 5